linste-zh/viinvara/ReadME.md

 Participants can analyse their results in the interactive graph.
 They can manually download and send you the data as CSV or JPEG.

 ## Scaling
-Viinvara should scale well on all laptop screens but does not work well on mobile.
+Vinvara should scale well on all laptop screens but does not work well on mobile.

 ## Experiment Settings